Omloop Het Nieuwsblad 2026: The Route

 Fancy riding the route yourself?
 Download GPX Omloop Het Nieuwsblad 2026.

-Omloop Het Nieuwsblad gets under way at 11:05 and is expected to finish at around 16:00 – both local times (CET).
+Omloop Het Nieuwsblad is expected to finish at around 16:00 local time (CET).
 For details, see ‘scheduled times’ in the slideshow below this article; specifications of all obstacles can be found under ‘climbs & cobbles’, while a full overview of the climbs is available in ‘climbs’.

 Omloop Het Nieuwsblad 2026: routes, profiles, videos